 What: An international faculty of physicians and scientists specializing in Diving and Hyperbaric Medicine has been assembled to present the 4th CSA Z275 Level 1 Introductory Course in Diving Medicine: Fitness to Dive.
 This will be the last Level 1 course offered until the fall of 2025, as a Level 2 Advanced Course will be offered in 2024.

 Where: The course will be held in Québec City, QC at the Québec Aquarium, 1675 Avenue des Hôtels, Ville de Québec, QC G1W 4S3.
 A small block of rooms has been reserved at the very pleasant Hôtel Sépia, 3135 Chemin Saint-Louis, Ville de Québec, QC G1W 1R9 which is less than 500m walking distance to the Aquarium.
 A corporate discount has been secured and includes parking, a daily hot breakfast, and WiFi for $139 + tax per night.
 We would recommend booking early, as rooms will only be held for the course until 15 Aug 2023.
-Call (418) 653-4941 and tell them that you are with the Undersea Medicine Canada diving medicine course.
+Call (418) 653-4941 after August 1st and tell them that you are with the Undersea Medicine Canada diving medicine course.
 You can also visit their website at http://www.hotelsepia.ca

-When: This 5-day course that will take place from 28 Oct – 1 Nov 2019.
+When: This 5-day course that will take place from 3–7 October 2022.
 The course has a maximum course load of 24 participants (subject to COVID safety protocols) and will include occupational tours and site visits.
-See the course schedule at the bottom of this page.
+The complete course schedule will be posted shortly.

-Cost: The cost for this course will be $1,350 CDN, which includes 15% GST ($1500 for the course + $225.00 GST).
+Cost: The cost for this course will be $1,725.00 CDN, which includes 15% GST ($1500 for the course + $225.00 GST).
 All course materials, tours/site visits and transportation are included in the fees, as well as accreditation and CME credits (see below).
-Morning coffee break and snack, catered daily lunches and a Welcome Reception on the evening of 28 Oct 2019 are also included.
+Morning coffee break and snack, catered daily lunches and a Welcome Reception on the evening of 3 Oct 2022 are also included.
 The Welcome Reception will be held at the Quebec Aquarium immediately following Monday classes, and will include tasty little snacks!